qudrxt/file_utility/README.md

 * *-n* (--numlines) - allows the user to specify the m number of lines that should be displayed or copied

 * *-d* (--destdir) - allows the user to input a path for the destination directory for copying the source file.
-It must be an absolute path that begins and ends with a '/' character
+It must be an absolute path that begins and ends with a */* character

-* *-L* - switches the utility to 'tail' mode where the display or copying of the file is performed on the last 10 or m number of lines
+* *-L* - switches the utility to *tail* mode where the display or copying of the file is performed on the **last** 10 or m number of lines

 ## Execution ##